 QUICK SUMMARY:

 Local business schema is a structured data markup code that can be added to a website to provide search engines with specific information about a local business.
-This schema markup provides search engines with detailed business information such as name, address, and operating hours, improving the chances of appearing in rich snippets and search results.
+This local schema markup provides search engines with detailed business information such as name, address, and operating hours, improving the chances of appearing in rich snippets and search results.
 This guide offers a step-by-step approach and schema examples to help agencies implement local business schema for their clients.

 Thinking about implementing local business schema markup for your client’s websites?
 This SEO strategy could reward your local business clients with a boost in organic ranking on Google’s search engine results pages (SERPs).